andrew henderson menu

 • Proof of income requirement issued by a competent authority by way of a statement verifying that only the applicant will receive said monthly amount for the next two years

-• Fingerprint registration at the Immigration department
+• Fingerprint registration at the Immigration Department

 • Certified copy of the entire passport (including blank pages)

-• Two passport photos with white background
+• Two passport photos with a white background

 • Payment of application fees and expenses